Skip to main content

 Teaching and assessment contents

 You will be taught through a combination of interactive workshops, lectures and seminars.
-Case studies (developed in partnership with service users) support a scenario-based approach to learning which facilitates small group activities and discussions, leading to shared and individual problem-solving and decision-making.
-A campus-based approach, complemented by appropriate use of both synchronous and asynchronous online learning, including virtual learning environment collaboration, flipped classroom and e-learning packages, which promote personalised engagement with learning.
+Case studies (developed in partnership with service users), support a scenario-based approach to learning which facilitates small group activities and discussions, leading to shared and individual problem-solving and decision-making.
+A campus-based curriculum design is adopted, complemented by appropriate use of both synchronous and asynchronous online learning, including VLE collaboration, flipped classroom and e-learning packages such e-workbooks, SafeMedicate, clinicalskills.net, which promote personalised engagement with learning.

 While on placement you are supernumerary and are supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for their roles.
-Further support is provided by the inter-professional team, a nominated person (usually a member of the practice education team) and an academic assessor allocated for each part of the programme.
 You will have access to the internet and library resources whilst on placement.

-You will be provided with the opportunity to complete skills and simulated learning activities.
-All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, and academics and include role play, ‘hands-on’ practical skills sessions using a range of simulation manikins, video recording and playback.
-Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the-art simulation suites, replicating hospital and community practice learning environments.
-This learning is particularly important in year one, with twenty days allocated to prepare you for your practice learning experiences.
-This is reduced in year two and three to ten days per year.
+You will be provided with the opportunity to complete simulated learning activities.
+All simulated activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role play, ‘hands-on’ practical skills sessions using a range of simulation manikins, video recording and playback.
+Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in simulation suites, replicating hospital and community practice learning environments.
+This learning is particularly important in part one, with 20 days allocated to prepare you for your practice learning experiences.
+This is reduced in part two and three to 10 days per part.

-You will have the opportunity to complete a UK or international elective placement, during Year three, semester one.
-This can be either a four-week or a twelve-week experience, helping with the globalization of the programme and employability.
+You will have opportunity to complete a UK or international elective placement, during part 2, semester two.
+This a 2-week experience helping with the globalization of the programme and employability.

 Student stories